 As you can see in the graphic above, Bear Hybrid does a good job of deadening that cross-bed motion, especially considering that this is a coil mattress.

-Overall, when it comes to couples, this mattress is going to be just fine as long as you stick to a bigger size.
+Overall, when it comes to couples, this mattress is going to be just fine as long as you stick to a queen or larger.
 Which shouldn’t be a problem since this bed doesn’t even come in a full.

 Yes, this mattress will work for back and stomach sleepers.
 Even though it isn’t a particularly firm bed, the coils still offer plenty of support for keeping the spine in proper alignment.
 And that’s the main concern when you’re sleeping on your back or stomach—you need support around your hips and trunk so that you don’t wake up sore from too much sinkage in those areas.